Supermac's Interview Questions

 Possible answers are

-• Say you have strong communication skills which will help when working with customers and other team members.
+• Having strong communication skills will help you work effectively with customers and other team members.

-• State you would like a job that keeps you active and will enjoy the challenge of working under pressure.
+• State you would like a job that keeps you active, and you will enjoy the challenge of working under pressure.

-• Mention you enjoy the product and the service you get at Supermac’s and because of this, you would be proud to represent them.
+• Mention that you enjoy the product and the service you get at Supermac’s, and because of this, you would be proud to represent them.

 Why should we hire you?